NormalVR/Normcore-Documentation/src/normcore-private/webhooks.md

 ## Configuration
 ### Cloud
 The webhook URL is configured when your Normcore Private Cloud installation is created by Normal.
-In order to change your webhook URL, file a support ticket or use your dedicated Slack channel to ping one of our engineers.
+In order to change your webhook URL, either file a support ticket or use your dedicated Slack channel to ping one of our engineers.

 In the future, this will be configurable using the Normcore Private Dashboard.

 ### On-Premises
 The webhook URL can be specified using the `webhook-url` property of the `cluster-config.yaml` or `matcher-config.yaml`.
 The URL must use `https` and a valid certificate authority.
 If this URL is unreachable or does not have a valid certificate, all requests will be denied.

-## Request Format
+## Request format
 When the matcher needs to authenticate one or more requests, it sends a POST request to the webhook endpoint.
 The request includes a JSON-serialized body with a map of requests to verify.

 An example request looks like this: